solvialab/infragate-landing/docs/guide.md

 ### 3.2 Install k3s

-k3s ships with Traefik as the bundled ingress controller â€” the `values-oci.yaml` chart values file is already wired for `className: traefik`, so no separate ingress install is needed.
+k3s ships with Traefik as the bundled ingress controller — the `values-oci.yaml` chart values file is already wired for `className: traefik`, so no separate ingress install is needed.

 ```bash
 curl -sfL https://get.k3s.io | sh -